Naiguatá, Venezuela: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. It's important that you choose the right type.
-The vast majority of adapters available online are just plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types A and B. Make sure to choose the correct type.
+The majority of adapters currently available are just plug changers and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most places.

 • Travel neck support pillow